NVIDIA/nvbmc-docs/nvidia/NSM/nsmd.md

 .UUID                               property  s         "c13e2b99-68e4-45f1-8686-409009062aa8" emits-change
 ```

-- As we can see CX7 was identified, we created object /xyz/openbmc_project/FruDevice/31 and interface “xyz.openbmc_project.FruDevice” , exposing UUID, DEVICE_TYPE, INTANCE_NUMBER etc on fru device interface.
+* As we can see CX7 was identified, we created object /xyz/openbmc_project/FruDevice/31 and interface “xyz.openbmc_project.
+FruDevice” , exposing UUID, DEVICE_TYPE, INTANCE_NUMBER etc on fru device interface.

 #### PCIE BRIDGE DEVICE EM config

 Here is the basic example for the device pcie bridge EM json.
 It also contains sensors to be assumed by pldm type 2.

 ```